======================================================================

 actinides using selective elution from a cation-exchange resin column,

-the first two steps unnecessary.
-The above procedure is the most
+renders the first two steps unnecessary.

 Another possible way to separate the trivalent actinides is via